 Treatment Options for You at VIVA EVE

-- Wait-and-see method.
-If you’re experiencing mild or no symptoms or are close to menopause, the best fibroid surgeons in NYC may recommend a wait-and-see approach.
+- Wait-and-see approach.
+If you are experiencing mild or no symptoms or are close to menopause, the best fibroid surgeons in NYC may recommend a wait-and-see approach.
 Many fibroids shrink and disappear at the onset of menopause.

 - Over-the-counter or prescription pain relievers.
-Controlling the pain may control your symptoms.
+Sometimes alleviating the pain symptoms makes a huge difference.

-- Hormone therapies. <Hormone Treatment for Fibroids> Birth control pills or gonadotropin-reducing hormone analogues (GN-RH) reduce the production of estrogen, which helps control heavy menstruation.
+- Hormone therapies.
+Birth control pills or gonadotropin-reducing hormone analogues (GN-RH) reduce the production of estrogen, which helps control heavy menstruation.

 - Minimally invasive techniques.
 Uterine fibroid embolization is a nonsurgical alternative worth considering.
 Reported success rates are high, with 90 percent of patients experiencing a dramatic reduction of symptoms and fibroids that become inactive over time.